 Private funding of cannabis research is a difficult question that should be addressed with the Research Office (RO) before applying for or accepting the funding.
 The Research Office will evaluate these and other difficult questions on a case-by-case basis, taking into account the research benefits, legal risks to the university and researcher, university reputational issues, and other relevant factors.
 The Research Office shall consult, as appropriate, with the interested colleges or departments, the College of Agriculture, Faculty Affairs, Office of General Counsel, Office of Government Relations, and Audit Services and Compliance.
 The RO will also consult with the Provost or President as appropriate on proposed actions that pose a high risk.

 2. Research activities.
-Research with cannabis should comply with the advice and procedures described in this guidance.
+Research with cannabis must comply with the advice and procedures described in this guidance.

 3. Mechanism of funding.
 The OSU Research Office’s Office for Sponsored Research and Award Administration (OSRAA) ensures that each proposal meets the requirements of the University, sponsor, and applicable federal and state rules and regulations.
 In addition, the Office for Commercialization and Corporate Development (OCCD) negotiates sponsored research agreements partnering with industry.

-OSU cannabis research is still subject to the same federal rules and regulations as before the passage of Oregon law.
+OSU cannabis research is still subject to all applicable federal rules and regulations as it was before the passage of Oregon law.
 As the legal landscape evolves, however, this guidance will be revised and updated.
-The University recognizes and wishes to facilitate the interest of its faculty to conduct cannabis research that has significant scientific merit and public health and/or agricultural commodity value.
+The University recognizes and wishes to facilitate the interest of its faculty to conduct cannabis research that has significant scientific merit and public health and/or agricultural commodity value and help ensure compliance with all laws and regulations.

-For questions related to cannabis research activities, please contact Staci Simonich, Associate Vice President for Research Operations and Integrity, email@example.com.
+For questions related to cannabis research activities, please contact Christopher Viggiani, Associate Vice President for Integrity – firstname.lastname@example.org